As with all technology industries, the drone industry uses a vast number of terms and terminology that to the uninitiated can simply be gobbledygook.

 Leading Commercial Drone Companies & Systems

-A leading Chinese UAV technology company widely respected in the drone community for making quality drones, gimbals, and other components.
+The world's leading UAV technology company widely respected in the drone industry and community for making technology leading quality drones, gimbals, and other components.

 A leading Swiss UAV technology company specialised in the supply of drone for internal confined space inspections.

 The government body responsible for regulating the use of drones and all flying systems in UK airspace.

 Currently regulated in the UK by UK CAA requiring all organisations operating commercially to hold a Permit For Commercial Operation of drones (PfCO).

 Mostly a United States term denoting the common network of airspace, air navigation facilities, equipment and services, airports or landing areas; aeronautical charts, information and services; rules, regulations and procedures, technical information; and manpower and material.